-- 9.1.1 All Contractor Personnel must have the following identification in their possession at all times while on CP Property, and present them for review to any Manager In Charge, other CP managers and employees, Police Officer, security guard, or regulatory officer upon request: - (a) photo identification (e.g. driver's license); - (b) proof of employment document or card; - (c) identification card, or other proof of safety orientation issued by CP; - (d) access pass, issued and signed by a CP manager, where Work requires Contractor Personnel to ride in any locomotive or other non-passenger rolling stock; - (e) security identification card, where required by CP; and - (f) building access pass, where required by CP or by a third party having control of the premises. - 9.1.2 Contractor shall conduct such background check as is necessary to ensure that Contractor Personnel do not pose a security risk to CP, such security risk includes the risk of the commission of terrorist activities, sabotage, vandalism, theft, and violence.
-CP reserves the right, at all times, to require that Contractor undertake certain security training and/or perform background checks of Contractor Personnel, prior to allowing such Contractor Personnel to enter onto CP Property.
+- 9.1.1 All Contractor Personnel must have the following identification in their possession at all times while on CP Property, and present them for review to any Manager-in-Charge, other CP managers and employees, Police Officer, security guard, or regulatory officer upon request: - (a) photo identification (e.g. driver's license); - (b) proof of employment document or card; - identification card, or other proof of safety orientation issued by CP; - (d) access pass, issued and signed by a CP manager, where Work requires Contractor Personnel to ride in any locomotive or other non-passenger rolling stock; - (e) security identification card, where required by CP; and - (f) building access pass, where required by CP or by a third party having control of the premises. - (g) Valid eRailsafe card - 9.1.2 Where any Work requires Contractor Personnel to ride in locomotive or other non-passenger railroad equipment, the Contractor must also possess a CP ACCESS PASS for riding non-passenger railroad equipment, signed by the responsible operating manager.